EvieHarv/HypixelStats/README.md

 - Automatically detects when you join new game, sends /who to get the full list, and automatically detects when players leave/join and adds/removes them from the list.
     - Auto `/who` should work fine with nothing else on windows, other platforms require Java to be installed in the PATH.
-- Fully configuarable view of stats, with on-the-fly profile switching for easy viewing of any stats you want, at any time.
+- Fully configuarable view of stats, with on-the-fly profile switching (with keybinds!) for easy viewing of any stats you want, at any time.
     - Also includes assignable colors based off of stats, as well as the ability to sort the list by any (numeric) stat.
 - Includes the ability to whitelist/blacklist players for quick identification.
 By default, whitelisted players appear green and blacklisted players appear red.
 (This is configurable in the profiles!)
 - Detects nicked players and displays them as yellow by default (also configurable).